JAlcocerT/JAlcocerT/content/blog/entrep-ai-book.md

 docker network connect cloudflared_tunnel astro-prod #connect
 ```

-At this point, you have your ebook published via cf network, like: ebook.jalcocertech.com
+At this point, you have your ebook published via cf network, to sth like: `ebook.jalcocertech.com`

 ---